Aleksandar Petrović (footballer, born 1914): Club career

 He was part of the famous SK Jugoslavia attack that become famous in the years before the Second World War league interruption.
 He is also remembered as an excellent striker, being the sixth all-time pre-1941 Yugoslav First League top-scorer, with a total of 51 goals.

 Having been born in Rača, a suburb of Kragujevac, he still young came to Belgrade, where he played for several clubs.
 He started playing for Palilulac, between 1930 and 1932, and later in Čukarički, until 1936, when he moved to one of the major clubs in the country, SK Jugoslavija.
 He will play with them until 1943, becoming one of the major league strikers and a fans idol.
 Those were his best years in which he also became a member of the national team.
 All the success was interrupted by an unfortunate injury of the meniscus that would make him pause for entire three years!
-He never fully recovered, despite having returned and played four seasons with FK Vojvodina, between 1945 and 1949, and a single season with FK Željezničar Sarajevo where despite the difficulties, and his age, he managed to score 8 goals in 14 matches.
+He never fully recovered, despite having returned and played four seasons with FK Vojvodina, between 1945 and 1949, and a single season with Željezničar where despite the difficulties, and his age, he managed to score 8 goals in 14 matches.